f-o-a-m/nyc-haskell-presentation/functionality.md

 - Node's primary concern is block production, propogation, and verification
 - Internal storage model is cryptographic (Merkle) trees
-- Query performance not a concern
+- Query performance not a concern, better to use production grade databases where applicable (e.g. Postgres, Elasticsearch)

 ---